If you have questions or require assistance please visit Support.

 Resurrection - for whom

-The number of times the Governing Body have changed which groups of people are worthy of a resurrection makes mockery of any claims to what they write as being truth. more ...
+The number of times the Governing Body have changed who are worthy of a resurrection makes mockery of any claims to what they write is truth.

 Superior Authorities